dcordero/dotFiles/README.md

 * Show keychain status on the menu bar
 * Show battery percent on the menu bar
 * Show bluetooth on the menu bar
-* Configure Inconsolate Font in Xcode and iTerm
+* Configure Inconsolate Font in Xcode
+* Configure Meslo Font in iTerm2
 * Disable Siri
 * Disable adjust keyboard brightness in low light (Settings -> Keyboard)
 * Activate unlimited scrollback in iTerm